Contract extension for Seahawks linebacker Bobby Wagner was a matter of ‘when,’ not ‘if’

 That doesn’t befit Wagner’s character, which has never emitted much arrogance.
 As Seahawks coach Pete Carroll said Thursday, “He’s never done anything that doesn’t represent class and character and leadership.
 I’m not even talking about his performance, just the person he has always been.”

-Sure, there may have a couple glints of drama, but never a full-fledged flame.
+Sure, there may have been a couple glints of drama, but never a full-fledged flame.
 In May, Wagner said he was preparing as though this was his last year in Seattle, and on the first day of training camp Thursday, he opted for an inside-out hoodie instead of a jersey.

 But by NFL standards, those don’t even register as a 1 on the Richter scale.
 What Wagner does on the football field, however, could be described as seismic.

 No. 54 has made the Pro Bowl in each of the past five seasons, and he has been first-team All-Pro in four of them.
 Last year, he was fourth in the NFL in tackles and, remarkably, missed just one.
-He also had 11 passes defended — tops among the top-10 tacklers — and took an interception 98 yards to the house vs. the 49ers.
+He also had 11 passes defended — tops among the top-10 tacklers — and took an interception 98 yards to the house against the 49ers.

 No reason to think the highlights won’t keep piling up.